jklgit/Bookmarklets/README.md

 Create a new bookmark and paste the given javascript-link.
 Online versions always use the updated code from github.
 Offline versions work with [NoScript](https://addons.mozilla.org/en-US/firefox/addon/noscript/), since those work without adding `<script>`-elements to the site.

+Does not work on Github and Twitter ([see here](https://medium.com/making-instapaper/bookmarklets-are-dead-d470d4bbb626)).

 ## Copy Bookmarklet

 Copy document title or post infos along with link to share with friends.